 To hold to a self is to seek to protect it against the inevitable flow of time.
 But change is a reality; we can no more avoid change than stop breathing or thinking.
 Change is inseparable from life and therefore the self and its worldview is a kind of denial of both.
 Change will assuredly happen whether we will it or not.

 We are time travellers born anew each day; a mind and body waking up just a little bit different.
 We are each riding a crazed horse into the future with no real control over speed or direction or even the possibility of the horse disappearing entirely.

 This is clearly true physically but the mind too has a much more elusive true nature – if indeed it exists at all – than our self-image, morality and courts can imagine.
-Even for the most admired, lauded of individuals that we foolishly hold up as ideals and try to emulate when we look more closely are a confusion of contradictions.
+Even the most admired and lauded of individuals that we foolishly hold up as ideals and try to emulate are a confusion of contradictions when seen more closely.